afo/data-x_prague/README.md

 Data-X MBA
 =======================

-### Prague, October 2020

-This is the official Github repository for the Masterclass.
+This is the official Github repository for the Program

 <a href='https://data-x.blog'>
 <img src='https://img.shields.io/badge/Data--X-Berkeley-yellow.svg'>